 Document available for Immediate Disclosure

 Pursuant to the Act, the OSFM has designated the following document(s) to be immediately available, upon request:

 Recent OSFM Annual Reports are here

 Pursuant to the Act, the OSFM has prepared a reasonably current list of all types or categories of records under its control.
-This list is available, upon request, or on this OSFM website.
+This list is available upon request or it can be viewed and dowloaded here.